Stoic-Angel/MCP_LinkedIn/README.md

 - `mcp[cli]`
 - `httpx`

-All dependencies are managed via `pyproject.toml` and locked in `uv.lock`.
+All dependencies are managed via `pyproject.toml` and locked in `uv.lock`

-> For questions, suggestions, or contributions, please open an issue or pull request!